slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 like an abandoned hospital.
 The room is illuminated by a glimmering light bar.
-At this point I see a thing which terrifies me, and breeds anguish and anxiety within me: An anthropomorphic, though not entirely human shadow is traversing the walls—There is no body which projects it, nor has any source outside itself, but is an independent entity living the bi-dimensional existence of an outline, a silhouette, a contour, an umbra.
+At this point I see a thing which terrifies me, and breeds anguish and anxiety within me: An anthropomorphic, though not entirely human shadow is traversing the walls.
+There is no body which projects it, nor it has any source outside itself, but is an independent entity living the bi-dimensional existence of an outline, a silhouette, a contour, an umbra.
 It is dark, like all shadows, but its darkness stands out in a manner unknown to mundane shadows, and which I cannot